 Working with The Mayer Team is easy and saves homebuyers thousands of dollars when buying a pre-owned home anywhere in Northern Virginia.
 Not many people realize that rebates are available to them so, congratulations on doing the research that led you here!
 You’ll be so glad you did when you find out just how much money you can save by working with The Mayer Team on your next home purchase.

 What is a Homebuyer Rebate?

-As you can see in most cases at least half of the realtor’s commission is RETURNED to you, the homebuyer.
 This applies to any pre-owned home, anywhere in Northern Virginia home.
 The credit can either be applied to your closing costs, buying down points for a better interest rate or with lender approval, as a check cut to you after closing.
 It is your choice!